Free Fly Men's Seawool Flannel Shirt Review: Sustainable Travel Layering

 Bottom line

-The Free Fly Men’s Seawool Flannel Shirt delivers on its promise of sustainable performance.
-It’s lightweight enough for layering, comfortable enough for all-day wear, and sustainable enough to feel good about the purchase.
-The fit is spot-on, and the fabric feels premium despite being made from recycled materials.
+The Free Fly Men’s Seawool Flannel Shirt is a sustainable apparel option if you’re into eco-conscious travel shopping.
+It’s lightweight enough for layering, comfortable enough for all-day wear, and sustainable enough to feel good about buying it.

 Next steps